Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Introduction

-Although FQG and fractional QFTs in general are power-counting renormalizable and there is evidence that they can be made unitary \cite{Calcagni:2022shb,Trinchero:2012zn,Trinchero:2017weu,Trinchero:2018gwe,Calcagni:2021ljs}, little is still known about their classical solutions.
+The example of FQG shows that fractional d'Alembertians can play an important role in QFT similar to higher-derivative local operators $\B^n$, as a way to improve renormalizability and eventually to obtain an ultraviolet-complete description of gravity.
+At the same time, the intrinsically different nature of the spacetime geometry realized with fractional d'Alembertians \cite{Calcagni:2016azd} may also be the one responsible for the different and perhaps more promising treatment of unitarity of these models with respect to higher-derivative ones.
+However, although FQG and fractional QFTs in general are power-counting renormalizable and there is evidence that they can be made unitary \cite{Calcagni:2022shb,Trinchero:2012zn,Trinchero:2017weu,Trinchero:2018gwe,Calcagni:2021ljs}, little is still known about their classical solutions.
 Since FQG is a nonlocal theory and contains an infinite number of derivatives, its Cauchy problem cannot be formulated in the usual way by taking the kinetic operator ``as is'' and counting a finite number of independent initial conditions on the field and its derivatives.
 This long-standing issue in nonlocal dynamics \cite{Pais:1950za,Eliezer:1989cr,Moeller:2002vx} has been solved for NLQG by using the diffusion method \cite{Calcagni:2018lyd,Calcagni:2018gke,Calcagni:2018fid}, which recasts the original nonlocal equations for a single tensor field in a higher-dimensional localized form with a finite number of fields and their time derivatives.
 The purpose of this paper is to adapt the diffusion method to fractional QFTs, including gravity, but before doing that there is another issue that must be addressed: how to represent Lorentzian operators such as $\B^\g$?